Nexba: a 10-year overnight success story

 Blends with benefits

 Even with this impressive résumé behind it, Nexba wasn’t yet able to crack the big supermarkets.
-So Bilbe and Douglas decided to make their next move – perfecting their natural sweetener blend, which they’d been working on for several years.
+So Bilbe and Douglas decided to make their next move.
+It was time to perfect their natural sweetener blend, which they’d been working on for several years.

 “We hadn’t yet launched that to market,” Bilbe says.
 “So we went about refining it.
 At the time , we had maybe 1000 iterations of what we now have – our patented blend of natural sweeteners and flavours.
 They emulate the mouthfeel and the taste of sugar.”

 By 2017, Nexba was in both Coles and Woolworths with its expanded range of iced teas and sparkling waters.
-The following year saw the launch of Nexba kombuchas, and the range now also includes apple cider vinegar soda, soft drink, kefir, switchel (a blend of water, ginger, apple cider vinegar and sweetener), tonic water, probiotic soda and probiotic water.
+The following year saw the launch of Nexba kombuchas.
+The range now also includes apple cider vinegar soda, soft drink, kefir, switchel (a blend of water, ginger, apple cider vinegar and sweetener), tonic water, probiotic soda and probiotic water.

 The proof is in the probiotic

-The team eventually found a special probiotic strain known as Bacillus coagulans, which is encased in a hard protein-like shell, so it survives the journey to the gut.
+The team eventually found a special probiotic strain known as Bacillus coagulans.
+This is encased in a hard protein-like shell, so it survives the journey to the gut.

 “We guarantee at least 85 percent of the probiotics in our drinks will make it to your gut alive,” Bilbe says.
-“The strain we use is a lactobacillus which is not yet germinated, and if the acid levels are right, it won’t germinate in the can.
-Once you drink it, the shell protects it until it reaches the gut – a warm, acidic environment where it then germinates.”
+“The strain we use is a lactobacillus which is not yet germinated.
+If the acid levels are right, it won’t germinate in the can.
+Once you drink it, the shell protects it until it reaches the gut.
+This warm, acidic environment is where it then germinates.”

 The pair weren’t comfortable putting products on the market which they weren’t able to make health claims about.
-So, before they launched their probiotic range, they had the products tested, getting a claim approved with Food Standards Australia New Zealand that their probiotic products promote gut health.
-Nexba’s kombucha is now the number one kombucha in Australia and the number one kombucha in grocery stores in the UK.
+So, before they launched their probiotic range, they had the products tested.
+They had a claim approved with Food Standards Australia New Zealand that their probiotic products promote gut health.
+Nexba’s kombucha is now the number one kombucha in Australia and grocery stores in the UK.

-Obviously not the types to rest on their laurels, this year the team behind Nexba has also expanded into an entirely new category – liquid breakfasts – going head-to-head with the major player in the liquid breakfast market, Sanitarium Up&Go.
+Obviously not the type to rest on their laurels, this year the team behind Nexba has also expanded into an entirely new category – liquid breakfasts.
+The brand is going head-to-head with the major player in the liquid breakfast market, Sanitarium Up&Go.

 “Ours is the first naturally sugar-free liquid breakfast on the market,” Bilbe says.
 “The competitor currently has 99 percent of the market, but the category isn’t growing.
 We believe the main reason for this is the sugar that most liquid breakfasts contain.”

 Liquid breakfast is only one of many next steps for the dynamic duo behind Nexba.
-Their patented sweetener blend is capable of being used in a variety of foods and drinks, which means it’s only a matter of figuring out what to launch next, and when.
+Their patented sweetener blend is capable of being used in a variety of foods and drinks.
+This means it’s only a matter of figuring out what to launch next, and when.